Python

 Pytorch has a great install guide [www] and you can see below it provides what the commands are for whichever platform you are using and which install method you prefer.
 We're going with pip as it's the most widely known and it demonstrates how easy it is to use in a conda environment.

-HYAK runs Linux and as of January 2021 CUDA11 is the version on all the GPUs.
+Hyak runs Linux and as of January 2021 CUDA11 is the version on all the GPUs.

 pytorch-cuda11